 started as a concept, then became a topic of discussion and then

 an actual cattle shown.
-Twenty-one years later, the Simmental/Simbrah
+Twenty-two years later, the Simmental/Simbrah

 Superbowl is an event, first and foremost, that benefits youth

 who show Simgenetics and secondly provides an enhanced marketing